tmahlburg/tfm/README.md

 * windows management like tabs, split views or similar
 * plugins or script support
 * a lot of configuration options

-These features are not going to be implemented by me, but I wouldn't reject a good pull request for them:

-* Windows support